yarnav/Result-Management-System/ResultManagementApp/README.md

 <br><br>
 Within this system After logging in Students can Search for results of their own or some other student if they know there Roll Number and Date Of Birth.
 <br>
 Teachers have full access over database.
-They can Update, Delete and Add student results.
+They can Update, Delete and Add new student results.
+<br><br>
 <ul>
   <li>Angular Framework is used to handle HTML components.</li>
   <li>MongoDb is used as a cloud database.</li>